jp7677/hellocoreclr/README.md

 - .NET Core: Restore Cors handling in development mode.
 - .NET Core: Restore DI using SimpleInjector once SimpleInjector is ready for RC2.
-- .NET Core: Restore (dnx like) watch mode.
+- .NET Core: Restore dotnet watch mode for the web app.
 - .NET Core: Play with publish.
 - Gulp: Throw hinting errors when running in non-watch mode.